adndvlp/expbuilder/README.md

 # Project Description

-The expbuilder project is an Electron-based platform designed for creating experiments.
-It leverages free resources like GitHub Pages, CDN (Jspsych), Cloudflare tunnels, and low-cost Firebase for hosting and collecting results.
-This platform is tailored for the scientific, educational, and student community, enabling experiment creation without the need for extensive coding (except for customizations), integrating all necessary tools into one cohesive environment.
+**expbuilder** is an Electron-based platform for creating scientific, educational, and student experiments.
+It leverages free resources like GitHub Pages, Cloudflare Tunnels (for sharing experiments via self-hosting), and low-cost Firebase for hosting and collecting results. **Jspsych** is used as the core engine for building and managing experiments, allowing anyone to create experiments without coding, except for advanced customizations.
+Everything is integrated into a single tool to support the community.

 # Features

-- Electron-based platform for easy experimentation
+- Desktop platform based on Electron
-- Utilizes GitHub Pages for hosting
+- Uses GitHub Pages for free hosting
-- Integrates CDN (Jspsych) for experiment management
+- **Jspsych** as the main engine for experiment creation
-- Cloudflare tunnels for secure connections
+- **Cloudflare Tunnels** for sharing experiments via self-hosting
-- Low-cost Firebase for data collection and hosting
+- Firebase for inexpensive data capture and storage
-- No coding required for basic experiments
+- No coding required for most experiments

 # Installation
-Follow these steps to set up the project:

 1. Clone the repository:
    ```bash
    git clone https://github.com/adndvlp/expbuilder.git
    cd expbuilder
    ```

 2. Install dependencies for both client and server:
    ```bash
    cd client